w3c/wai-website/pages/about/groups/task-forces/conformance-testing.md

 ### Contribute without joining the task force

 You can contribute to the work without being a member of the task force in the [ACT GitHub repository](https://github.com/w3c/wcag-act/issues/):
-* If you’re aware of an issue with any of the published ACT Rules resources, raise a new issue.
+* If you’re aware of an issue with any of the published ACT resources, raise a new issue.
 * Comment on or propose solutions for open ACT Rules issues.

 ### Become a participant in the task force